On Atomic Density of Numerical Semigroup Algebras: Atomic density of numerical semigroup algebras

 Let $q$ be a prime power and let $S$ be a numerical semigroup.
 In this section, we show that the asymptotic density of $\Fq[S]$ is zero.
 We begin by viewing the irreducible polynomials of $\Fq[S]$ as elements of $\Fq[x]$ and by characterizing their factorizations in $\Fq[x]$ (see Proposition~\ref{p:factorclassification}).
 In particular, we establish a bound on the factorization length that depends only on $q$ and $S$ (and \textit{not} the individual polynomials involved).
 Then, we repeatedly apply Theorem~\ref{t:polyatomicdensity} to show that the proportion of irreducible polynomials in $\Fq[S]$ of degree $n$ shrinks with $n$.

 We begin with two technical lemmas.
 The first is of extremal combinatorial flavor and asserts that any polynomial $f \in \Fq[x]$ with sufficiently many factors is divisible by some polynomial which has only a constant term and ``high-degree'' terms (and so consequently lives in $\Fq[S]$).
-The second implies that the set of polynomials in $\Fq[S]$ with nonzero constant term is divisor closed in $\Fq[x]$.
+The second implies that the set of polynomials in $\Fq[S]$ with nonzero constant term is divisor closed in $\Fq[x]$, that is, if $f\in x\Fq[S]+\Fq^\times$ and $g\in \Fq[x]$ divides $f$, then we actually have $g\in x\Fq[S]+\Fq^\times$.

 \begin{lem} Let $q$ be a prime power, let $N \in \bbn$ be a positive integer and let $k \ge q^{N-1}$.
 For any list of polynomials $f_1, \ldots, f_k \in \Fq[x]$ with each satisfying $f_i(0) \ne 0$, there is a subproduct $g$ of $f_1 \cdots f_k$ with $g \in \Fq + x^N \Fq[x]$.
 That is, there exist $1 \le i_1 < \cdots < i_\ell \le k$ with $f = f_{i_1}\cdots f_{i_\ell} \in \Fq + x^N \Fq[x]$. \end{lem}